-The first screening test is based on previous SRI research results which indicate that it is possible for a subject to describe randomly-chosen geographical sites located several miles from the subject's position and demarcated by some appropriate means.
+The first screening test is based on previous SRI research results which indicate that it is possible for a subject to describe randomly chosen geographical sites located several miles from the subject's position and demarcated by some appropriate means.

 This experiment consists of a series of double-blind tests involving local targets in the San Francisco Bay area which can be documented by independent judging.
-Target locations within thirty minutes driving time from SRI are randomly chosen from a list of targets kept blind to subject and experimenters and used without replacement.
+Target locations within 30 minutes driving time from SRI are randomly chosen from a list of targets kept blind to subject and experimenters and used without replacement.

-To begin an experiment, an experimenter is closeted with a formula to begin a narrative ' location.
-A sec subject at SRI to wait 30 minutes to begin a narrative description of the remote location.
+To begin an experiment, an experimenter is closeted with a subject at SRI to wait 30 minutes to begin a narrative description of the remote location.
 A second experimenter obtains a target location from the target pool and proceeds directly to the target without communicating with the subject or experimenter remaining behind.
-The second experimenter remains at the target site for an agreed-upon thirty-minute period following the thirty minutes allotted for travel.
+The second experimenter remains at the target site for an agreed-upon 30-minute period following the 30 minutes allotted for travel.
 During the observation period, the remote viewing subject is asked to describe his impressions of the target site into a tape recorder.
 A comparison is made when the experimenter returns.